Contact PHA :

 • Humans are the only known carriers of norovirus.
 The virus is highly infectious and requires only 10 to 100 virions to cause infection.

 • The primary mode of viral transmission is faecal-oral spread through exposure to contaminated food or water.
-Secondary infection results from person-to-person contact, aerosolized vomitus, contaminated hands, items and equipment, environment and infected food handlers.
+Secondary infection results from person-to-person contact, aerosolised vomitus, contaminated hands, items and equipment, environment and infected food handlers.

 • After infection, prolonged asymptomatic shedding may continue for up to three weeks in immunosuppressed individuals.
 These patients may continue to contaminate the environment even when an outbreak ends.